-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the Exclusion Committee must consider any representations made by parents.
+Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, (name of the committee) must consider any representations made by parents.
 However, it is not required to arrange a meeting with parents and it cannot direct the headteacher to reinstate the pupil.

-Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board, the Exclusion Committee will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
+Where the pupil has been suspended for more than 5 days, but less than 16 days, in a single term, and the parents make representations to the board, (name of the committee) will consider and decide on the reinstatement of a suspended pupil within 50 school days of receiving notice of the suspension.
 If the parents do not make representations, the board is not required to meet and it cannot direct the headteacher to reinstate the pupil.

-Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, the Exclusion Committee will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
-If this is not practicable, the Exclusion Committee may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.
+Where a suspension or permanent exclusion would result in a pupil missing a public exam or National Curriculum test, (name of the committee) will, as far as reasonably practicable, consider and decide on the reinstatement of the pupil before the date of the exam or test.
+If this is not practicable, the (name of the committee) may consider the suspension or permanent exclusion and decide whether or not to reinstate the pupil.